cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Inter Domain Routing and  Border Gateway Protocol.md

 ![[Pasted image 20241209145813.png|500]]

-In this last image we can distinguish two types of technology of distributed routing:
+In this last image we can distinguish two types of technology of distributed routing in the IGP:
 ### Link State
 Topology information is flooded within the routing domain Best end-to-end paths are computed locally at each router and determine next-hops